novihardiansyah/web-scraping/README.md

 # web-scraping
 Web Scraping Python: Case Study for CIA World Factbook

-What You Will Learn
+# What You Will Learn
 Programming Languages & Modules :
-Node.js | Python
+Jupyter | Python